'It's Like A Nightmare': Options Dwindle For Renters Facing Economic Distress

 Some places, such as Kansas City, Mo., are conducting remote eviction hearings by phone or videoconference — effectively deciding that while it's not safe enough to show up in court, it is safe enough to evict someone from their home.

-Over the last couple months, there hasn't been a steep drop off in the numbers of people paying rent.
+Over the last couple of months, there hasn't been a steep drop-off in the number of people paying rent.
 The question is what will happen in the next few months.

-"We're watching a tidal wave move forward towards us and across the state," says Lee Camp, an attorney with ArchCity Defenders, in St. Louis, Mo., a nonprofit organization that represents tenants.
+"We're watching a tidal wave move forward towards us and across the state," says Lee Camp, an attorney with ArchCity Defenders, a St. Louis nonprofit organization that represents tenants.

 He says that the group's phones have been flooded with calls from people seeking housing assistance.
-As the state reopens and evictions resume, he predicts that tidal wave could be "all-consuming for the next few months, if not years."
+As the state reopens and evictions resume, he predicts that the tidal wave could be "all-consuming for the next few months, if not years."

 There are some variables that will help determine how massive that wave will be.
-For instance, if Congress doesn't pass an extension on the extra unemployment benefits, tens of millions more renters could be in trouble.
+For instance, if Congress doesn't pass an extension of the extra unemployment benefits, tens of millions more renters could be in trouble.

 Before the wave of protests against police violence started, activists around the country were holding rallies to "cancel the rent."